konspyre/avrrrinator/hardware/revA/README.md

 ## Fabrication

-Get these made at OSHPark by [clicking through here](https://oshpark.com/shared_projects/tvIUA78A).
+Get these made at OSHPark by [clicking here](https://oshpark.com/shared_projects/tvIUA78A).

 ## Assembly